Crime of the Week: Crime Stoppers needs your help in solving a burglary

-WICHITA FALLS (KFDX/KJTL) — Crime Stoppers needs your help in solving a burglary.
+WICHITA FALLS (KFDX/KJTL) — Crime Stoppers needs your help in solving a burglary of a habitation.

-Over the last few weeks numerous car washes across Wichita Falls have been broken into.
+Crime Stoppers needs your help in solving a burglary of a habitation, the crime happened on November 23 between 6:15 a.m. and 4:00 p.m. in the 1200 block of Ridgeway Drive.
+Unknown suspects broke into the apartment and stole several gaming devices and several firearms.

-The police have very little information about this case and could use your help.
+Police have very little information about this crime and could use your help.

 If you have any information about this crime or any other felony crime, call us 24 hours a day at 322-9888, or if you are calling long distance, call 1-800-322-9888.